backstage-technical-services/website/readme.md

 git clone git@github.com:backstage-technical-services/laravel-site.git
 ```

-This will be downloaded into a `laravel-site` folder, in your current directory.
+This will be downloaded into a `website` folder, in your current directory.

 ### Configuring